brave/browser-laptop/docs/telemetry.md

 ## Usage

-The browser will automatically create an `init` checkpoint before it begins its startup.
+The browser will automatically create an `init` checkpoint before it begins its startup sequence.

 Use the `setCheckpointAndReport` function to send telemetry information.

 `telemetry.setCheckpointAndReport('startup-complete')`

-This will issue a telemetry POST with the measure set to `startup-complete` and the value set to the amount of time since the `init` checkpoint was set.
+This will issue a telemetry POST with the `measure` set to `startup-complete` and the `value` set to the amount of time since the `init` checkpoint was set.

 ## API